Skip to content

 Signal Direction Connected to Description

-address input Functional bus Address of the register to read or write
+address input Functional bus Address of the register to read from or write to.

-req_size input Functional bus Size of the data to read or write
+req_size input Functional bus Size of the data to be read or written.

-ready input Functional bus Flag to define if the sensor is ready to read or write
+ready input Functional bus A flag indicating that the sensor is ready for a new operation.

-power_signal output Power bus Power state of the sensor
+power_signal output Power bus The current power state of the sensor.

 Input Signals